learnmiq/guides/developer_setup_centos.md

 `ExecJS::RuntimeUnavailable: Could not find a JavaScript runtime` a few lines down.
 When this message is present, then the you need to install `node.js` and re-try

-* `bin/setup` fails while trying to install the 'nokogiri' gem

-If this happens, you may be missing developer tools in your OS X. Try to install them with `xcode-select --install` and re-try.

 * `bin/setup` fails to install the 'sys-proctable' gem, or installs the wrong version.